 Posts

-Talking cloud, workload refers to any measurable utilization of cloud services.
+Talking cloud environment, workload refers to any measurable utilization of cloud services.
+Cloud computing allows users to access and utilize computing resources, such as processing power, storage, and networking, on-demand over the internet from a managed cloud service provider.
 The more technical use refers to processor, memory, storage, or network loads.
 Workload often refers to a “package” of cloud use.
 The package may be part of an application, a full application, or a set of integrated applications.

 Email is a workload; a file sync-and-share service is a workload; a back-end database is a workload; website analytics is a workload.
 The challenge, of course, is that your business does not think or run on technology components.
 You have people, processes, systems, and services.

 When planning your cloud presence, think of workloads in terms of business functions and systems.
 Yes, email may be a workload.
-But so may be your “communication services”, or your “customer service” function, or you “analytics services”.
+But so maybe your “communication services,” your “customer service” function, or your “analytics services.”
 By looking at workload in terms of your business, you will be less likely to fragment your cloud and on-premise systems.
 Building and managing the hybrid environment will be simpler and more effective over time.

 To discuss your workloads and which may be best in the cloud, contact us for a free and no obligation consultation.